Big Brother VIP (Albanian TV series)

+The programme was initially presented by Arbana Osmani for the first two seasons.
+Osmani declined to return as presenter on the third season, and the role was taken up by Ledion Liço.

 Unlike the original version, the live shows or live eviction shows were seen every Tuesday and Friday (season 1) or every Tuesday and Saturday (since season 2) on Top Channel.
 Also in the same channel, from Monday to Saturday on afternoon was seen the daily summary, for one hour.
 Like the original version, every Sunday was covered in a spin-off series with the name Big Brother VIP – Fans' Club.
+After the final of each season, was broadcast the reunion show, Post Big Brother VIP.
+Since season 2, was introduced the Big Brother radio show, with the name Big Brother Radio and was broadcast on Top Albania Radio and on My Music.
 The viewers can watch for the whole season live from the house in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which are available on Albanian TV platform DigitAlb.

 Due to satisfactory ratings of the first season, Top Channel announced a second season of Big Brother VIP, which began on 24 December 2022.
+The show was renewed for a third season in May 2023 and began airing on 13 January 2024 on Top Channel.
+On 16 June 2024, Top Channel renewed the show for a fourth season.